mosip/documentation/docs/resident-services.md

 * __Grievance redressal__: The Resident portal will ensure that in case of any concerns or grievance, the issue is raised and resolved through the portal itself.

 ## Services
-For detailed description of Resident Services, code and design, refer to [resident services repo](https://github.com/mosip/resident-services/tree/release-1.2.0).
+For detailed description of Resident services, the code and design, refer to [resident services repo](https://github.com/mosip/resident-services/tree/release-1.2.0).

 ## Resident portal
 MOSIP provides a reference implementation of the Resident portal that can be customized as per the country’s needs.
 The sample implementation is available at *insert reference implementation repository link*.